takari/team-book/70-testing.md

 </dependency>
 ````

 To improve you build time and take advantage of the Takari lifecycle, you can optionally change your plugin to
 use the takari-maven-plugin packaging.

 ````
 <packaging>takari-maven-plugin</packaging>
 ````

+### Writing a Test

 With these modifications to your pom.xml completed, you are ready to write your first unit test.